Afghan officials: Suicide attack in wedding hall kills 63

 “Devastated by the news of a suicide attack inside a wedding hall in Kabul.
 A heinous crime against our people; how is it possible to train a human and ask him to go and blow himself (up) inside a wedding?!!”
 Sediq Seddiqi, spokesman for President Ashraf Ghani, said in a Twitter post.

+Messages of shock poured in on Sunday.
+“Such acts are beyond condemnation,” the European Union mission to Afghanistan said.

+“This heinous and inhumane attack is indeed a crime against humanity,” Afghanistan’s Chief Executive Abdullah Abdullah said.

-The wedding halls also serve as meeting places, and in November at least 55 people were killed when a suicide bomber sneaked into a Kabul wedding hall where hundreds of Muslim religious scholars and clerics had gathered to mark the birthday of the Prophet Muhammad.
+The city’s wedding halls also serve as meeting places, and in November at least 55 people were killed when a suicide bomber sneaked into a Kabul wedding hall where hundreds of Muslim religious scholars and clerics had gathered to mark the birthday of the Prophet Muhammad.
 The Taliban denied involvement in an attack that bore the hallmarks of the Islamic State affiliate.

 Saturday night’s explosion came a few days after the end of the Muslim holiday of Eid al-Adha, with Kabul residents visiting family and friends, and just before Afghanistan marks its 100th independence day on Monday under heavier security in a city long familiar with checkpoints and razor wire.